UPGRADING YOUR JOURNEY

 There are a range of customs and border protection restrictions which apply.
 For more information about Australia’s customs and border protection requirements visit the Australian Customs and Border Protection Services website.

 Sydney Airport’s retailers offer a range of specials offers.
 To view current special offers from Sydney Airport retailers visit our Special Offers page.

-To identify who to contact about your lost personal property visit our Lost Property page.
+For information on who to contact for lost personal items, visit our Lost Property page.

 Australian clothing sizes are different to those overseas.
 Please see the table below for a comparison.